smartface/styler/docs/flatStyler.md

 ### exports(style)

 Styling Wrapper.
-In order to return desired styles, composes styling functions.
+In order to return desired styles.
+Makes styles flatted then merge all by classNames then pass merged styles to callback.

 **Parameters**